spatie/laravel-data/docs/as-a-data-transfer-object/creating-a-data-object.md

 SongData::from(Song::firstOrFail($id));
 ```

-The package will try to find the required properties within the model and uses them to construct the data object.
+The package will find the required properties within the model and use them to construct the data object.

 ## Magical creation

-It is possible to overwrite the behaviour of the `from` method for specific types.
-So a data object will be constructed in a specific manner for that type.
-You can do this by adding the following method to the data object:
+It is possible to overwrite or extend the behaviour of the `from` method for specific types.
+So you can construct a data object in a specific manner for that type.
+This can be done by adding a static method starting with 'from' to the data object.

+For example, we want to change how we create a data object from a model.
+We can add a `fromModel` static method that takes the model we want to use as a parameter:

 ```php
 class SongData extends Data